-What are SQL DML, DDL, DCL, and TCL Commands, and their abbreviations is the most common common question you might face in Sql interviews.
+What are SQL DML, DDL, DCL, and TCL Commands, and their abbreviations are the most common question you might face in interviews.

 SQL DDL Commands

-In SQL, DDL means Data Definition Language.
-DDL commands are used to create and modify the structure of a database and database objects.
+DDL means Data Definition Language.
+The Sql Server DDL commands are used to create and modify the structure of a database and database objects.

-- CREATE – Create a object.
-I mean, create a database, table, triggers, index, functions, stored procedures etc.
+- CREATE – Create an object.
+I mean, create a database, table, triggers, index, functions, stored procedures, etc.

-- DROP – Helps to delete objects.
-For example, delete table, delete database etc.
+- DROP – This DDL command helps to delete objects.
+For example, delete tables, delete a database, etc.

-- ALTER – Used to alter the existing database or its objects structures.
+- ALTER – Used to alter the existing database or its object structures.

 - RENAME – Renaming the database objects

-DML means Data Manuplation Language.
-As it’s name suggests, theses commands will perform data manipulation manipulate data presented in server).
+DML means Data Manipulation Language.
+As its name suggests, these Sql Server DML commands will perform data manipulation and manipulate data presented in the server).

-- SELECT – Select records or data from a table
+- SELECT – This DML command selects records or data from a table

 - INSERT – Insert data into a database table.

-- UPDATE – Update existing records within a table
+- UPDATE – This DML command will update existing records within a table

 - DELETE – Delete unwanted records from a table

-DCL means Data Control Language.
-These commands will control the Data access permission.
+The SQL Server DCL means Data Control Language, and these DCL commands will control the Data access permission.

-- GRANT – It gives users permision o access database.
+- GRANT – It permits users to access the database.

-- REVOKE – This command will withdraw the permission given by GRANT to access database.
+- REVOKE – This DCL command withdraws the permission given by GRANT to access the database.

 TCL means Transaction Control Language.
-These commands will control the Transactions.
+These SQL Server TCL commands will control the Transactions.

-- COMMIT – This will commit the running transaction
+- COMMIT – This TCL command will commit the running transaction

 - ROLLBACK – Rollback the current transaction

-- SET TRANSACTION – Specify the transactions characteristics
+- SET TRANSACTION – Specify the characteristics of the transactions